 The Arc of Whatcom County provides leadership support for a broad-based coalition of persons with developmental disabilities and their parents/guardians.
 The goal of the Parent Coalition is to enable persons with developmental disabilities and their parents/guardians to become effective and involved in accessing community services in Whatcom County.

-To begin receiving the Parent Coalition newsletter, email email@example.com with your mailing address.
+To begin receiving the Parent Coalition newsletter, email firstname.lastname@example.org with your email address.

 Providers can make referrals to our programs using The Arc Referral Form.